Equine Metabolic Syndrome in Horses: Cause, Symptoms and Treatment

 Move, Move, Move: EMS Horse Training Tips

-Guidelines based on hoof health:
+Guidelines based on hoof condition:

 Final Thoughts: Managing EMS Requires Awareness, Action, and Consistency

-- Targeted feeding strategies
+- Targeted nutrition

-- And owner commitment
+- And your commitment…

 FAQs: Frequently Asked Questions about EMS in Horses